Boot-Error/Sentience/content/technicalevents/fightclub2.0.md

 	+ Flying (using airfoil, helium balloons, ornithopters etc.) is not allowed.
 	+ No rematch will be there.
 	+ Any team that is not ready at the time specified will be eliminated from the competition.
+	+ Points will be given to the bot who does more damage to the opponent.
+	+ The player whwo throws the opponent maximum number of times to the death zones(upper limit 3) wins.
+	+ Matches are of 7 minutes of single round.
+	+ Arena should not be damaged.

 2. The robot must not be made from Lego parts, or any readymade Kit, if we find such robot it will be disqualified.
 If the robot is wired then the wire should remain slack under all circumstances during the competition.
 All the wires coming out of the robot should be stacked as single unit.